-The Pump Wagon forms a unit of its own and cannot be brigaded with other units; not even another Pump Wagon, and a character model cannot join it.
-The enemy does not gain Victory points for a destroyed Pump Wagon and a Pump Wagon does not count towards the Goblin army's break value.
+A Pump Wagon cannot be driven back by shooting and do not roll for drive backs.
+Pump Wagons ignore confusion.
+A pump Wagon cannot be brigaded with other units; not even another Pump Wagon, and cahracters cannot join it.
+The enemy does not gain Victory points for a destroyed Pump Wagon and a Pum Wagon does not count towards the Goblin army's break value in any way.